IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_group.html.markdown

 ---

 # ibm_is_instance_group
 Retrieve information of an exisitng VPC instance group.
 For more information, about VPC instance group information, see [creating an instance group for auto scaling](https://cloud.ibm.com/docs/vpc?topic=vpc-creating-auto-scale-instance-group).

 ## Example usage
-The following example gets an instance group info.
+The following example gets an instance group information.

 ```terraform
 data "ibm_is_instance_group" "instance_group_data" {